 Mr. Smith received a Master of Business Administration from Harvard Business School where he was a George F. Baker Scholar and a Horace W. Goldsmith Fellow.
 He received a Bachelor of Arts from Princeton University’s School of Public and International Affairs, where he received the R.W.
 Van de Velde Award.
 He is currently an Adjunct Professor at the Stern School of Business at New York University, where he has taught the popular course Strategy and Finance for Entertainment, Media, and Technology Companies to more than 1,200 students since 1999.
 He serves on numerous industry and nonprofit boards and advisory boards.
 Mr. Smith resides in Palm Beach, Florida and has an apartment in New York City.

-Get started by contacting our sales team or requesting a demo to learn more about how Simulmedia can help you make TV and video perform to its full potential.
+Get started by contacting sales or by requesting a demo of our unique TV+® platform to learn more about how Simulmedia can help you reach and unlock audiences across channels.